junglok/tem-docs/docs/batch/jobscripts.md

         ---

-        The first line denotes the interpreter to be used for the script:
+        The first line specifies the interpreter for the script:
         ```bash
         #!/bin/bash
         ```